THE HAMMOND ORGAN

-So my life in Central Virginia had me living close to all sorts of Baptist, Episcopal, Lutheran, Orthodox, Protestant, and all of the wonderful Christian Houses of Worship variants.
+So my residence in Central Virginia had me living close to a myriad of Baptist, Episcopal, Lutheran, Orthodox, Protestant, and a few Catholic plus all of the wonderful Christian Houses of Worship variants.
 I say wonderful when Pastors are humble, not the Millionaire Charlatans on TV.

-And all these Churches often have a Hammond, Baldwin or even a Wurlitzer Organ on duty in some sort of operational or functional challenge.
+Churches often have a Hammond, Baldwin or even a Wurlitzer Organ on duty in some sort of operational or functional challenge.

-So as a Christian, with my God given talents and skills in the art of Vintage Electronics and Restoration, my journey with the Hammond Organ began many years ago, in my home nation.
+So as a Christian, with my God given talents and skills in the art of Vintage Electronics and Restoration, my journey with the Hammond Organ began many years ago, in my home nation, Puerto Rico.